frankcolaco/FunctionalProgramming/README.md

     - Strategy Design Pattern:

         - is used when we have multiple solution or algorithms to solve a specific task and client decides the specific implementation which is to be used at runtime.

+    - Decorator Design Pattern:
+        - is used to modify functionality of object at runtime without affecting other instances of same class.
+        -